 Generally speaking, leisure-cycling routes won’t be too challenging but it’s worth checking the type of terrain you’ll be riding on – tarmac, footpath or towpath, for example – and how hard any hills you’ll encounter will be.
 Route guides usually provide this information but you can also find it on OS maps and GPX files used by GPS devices that are shared online.

-What to ride: road bike or mountain bike?
+What type of bike to ride: road, hybrid or mountain bike?

 Any sort of bike will suffice for leisure cycling.
 You don’t need a state-of-the-art machine worth thousands of pounds, just something that’s reliable and comfortable.
 In other words, it should be a bike that you won’t mind sitting on for an hour or so at a time.